rhv9/book/pages/ARMTemplatesAndResourceGroup/intro.md

 ```<resource-provider>/<resource-type>```

+This format specifies a resource that an ARM template is creating.

 ## ARM Templates

 Azure Resource Manager is the new way in which resources are created in Azure.
 The old method that Azure Portal and Azure PowerShell used was *Service Management API*.
 The problem with the old system is of it being serially executed, each call only creates a single resource, and having to write custom scripts to check if resource exists or not before performing tasks.